equalitie/ouisync/doc/design/design.md

 In this case, Alice has an encrypted smartphone that she uses to read work documents and take pictures of her journeys.
 She travels a lot and she worries that she might lose the phone and thus the files in it, but she does not want to reveal her files to untrusted third parties.
 Sitting in a drawer at home she also has an old Raspberry Pi that she used to watch videos on her TV.

 So she uses OuiSync to create two **folders** in her phone: one with *Documents* and another with *Voyage pictures*.
-She also connects the Pi (whose SD card has much unused space) permanently to the router, installs OuiSync and creates one **safe** for each folder in the phone.
-The Pi has no storage encryption but it is not a risk to Alice since OuiSync safes only see encrypted data and have no access to file data nor metadata.
+Their data is encrypted outside her OuiSync application.
+She connects the Pi (whose SD card has much unused space) permanently to the router, installs OuiSync and creates one **safe** for each folder in the phone.
+The Pi has no storage encryption but it is not a risk to Alice since OuiSync safes only see encrypted data and have no cleartext access to file data nor metadata.

 Now every time that Alice goes online with her phone, modifications to the folders (like added pictures) are exchanged peer-to-peer as encrypted data with the Pi and stored locally.
 OuiSync at the Pi keeps some history of changes, so Alice can safely remove old pictures from the phone or recover accidentally modified files.